 Looking to further your career in cybersecurity?
 These four tips provide timely information on how to build the technical and personal skills you'll need to be successful.

 Once you have management approval, you need to ensure your cybersecurity strategy is documented thoroughly.
 This includes writing or updating risk assessments, cybersecurity plans, policies, guidelines, procedures and anything else you need to define what is required or recommended in order to achieve the strategic objectives.
 Making it clear what each person's responsibilities are is key.

 Be sure that, as you're writing and updating these documents, you're getting active participation and feedback from the people who will be doing the associated work.
 You also need to take the time to explain to them why these changes are being made and how important the changes are so that, hopefully, people will be more accepting and supportive of them.

-Developing and implementing a cybersecurity strategy is an ongoing process.
+Developing and implementing a cybersecurity strategy is an ongoing process and will present many challenges.
 It's critically important that you monitor and reassess your organization's cybersecurity maturity periodically to measure the progress you're making -- or not making -- toward your objectives.
 The sooner you identify an area that's falling behind, the sooner you can address it and catch up.
 Measuring progress should include internal and external audits, tests and exercises that simulate what would happen under different circumstances, like a major ransomware incident.